The restaurant industry is booming. Eateries of all types are popping up left and right daily.

-Fast casual is a blending of fast food and casual dining and is currently taking the restaurant industry by storm.
+Fast casual is a blending of the fast food and casual dining experiences and is currently taking the restaurant industry by storm.
 Customers expect speed of a QSR, but with higher quality ingredients, resulting in a fresher tasting meal.

 According to Technavio, the market for fast casual cuisine is projected to reach $66.87 billion by 2020.
 Names like Five Guy’s, Panera Bread, Moe’s, Quizno’s Subs and Chipotle top the charts as some of the biggest names in the industry.

 - Price point on average is $12 per meal.

 - Utilize locally sourced produce and other artisan ingredients.

 - Prepare food onsite in front of the guest.